-Final surface resulting in the cold drawn tubes is caused by the condition of the mother tube, because during its hot drilling the tube gains spiral shape (pic A) which is maintained even if reduced, after rolling and drawing (pic B).
+The final resulting surface in the cold drawn tubes is caused by the condition of the mother tube, because during its hot drilling the tube takes on a spiral shape (fig. A) which is maintained even when reduced, after rolling and drawing (fig. B).

-Traditional finishing processes of honing and rolling follow this spiral trend, obtaining the requested tolerance and without modifying the spiral shape which is in direct opposition with the principal of concentricity for the specific group: PISTON/TUBE.
+Traditional finishing processes of honing and rolling follow this spiral trend and, by obtaining the requested tolerance and without modifying the spiral shape, which is in direct opposition to the coaxiality principle for the specific group: PISTON/SLEEVE.
+Figure C demonstrates the extreme straightness of the internal finish, known as the “ALTA finish”.

-Picture c, is demonstrating the extreme straightness of the inside finish, known as “ALTA finish”.
-The machining of a tube with a reduced inside stock allowance, is generating raw material spots (in the picture the darker spots) those areas are outside of the maximum tolerated straightness, due to the spiral shape of the tube.
+Machining a tube with a reduced internal stock allowance, is generating raw material spots (in the picture the darker spots) those areas are outside of the maximum tolerated straightness, due to the spiral shape of the tube.

-To avoid these problems ALTA sources tubes with a higher stock allowance, over and above the norm (up to 3 mm in diameter) removing the necessary material, allowing a better straightness, roundness and surface cleaning finish, against the traditional systems
+To avoid these problems, ALTA uses tubes with a higher stock allowance, over and above the standard (up to 3 mm in diameter) removing the necessary material, creating a straighter, rounder, and smoother finish compared to traditional methods.

 |Test Certificate||EN 10204:2004/3.1|